HumanCellAtlas/metadata-schema/docs/committers.md

     There are two main types of suggestions: (1) **updates** to existing schemas and (2) addition of **new** schema(s).

-    1. To request an **update** to an existing schema, please supply the following pieces of information:
+    1. To request an **update** to an existing schema, the following pieces of information are required:

-        1. Which schema would you like to be changed?
+        1. For which schema is a change/update being suggested?
-        1. What field(s) in that schema would you like to be changed, and what should the change be?
+        1. What should the change/update be?
         1. What new field(s) need to be added?
             - Details for requesting **new field(s)** outlined below
-        1. Why is the change needed?
+        1. Why is the change requested?

     1. To request a **new** schema, you need to supply the following pieces of information: